Planck 2013 results. XX. Cosmology from Sunyaev-Zeldovich cluster counts: Abstract

 \section{Abstract}

 {We present constraints on cosmological parameters using number counts as a function of redshift for a sub-sample of 189 galaxy clusters from the \Planck\ SZ (PSZ) catalogue.
 The PSZ is selected through the signature of the Sunyaev--Zeldovich (SZ) effect, and the sub-sample used here has a signal-to-noise threshold of seven, with each object confirmed as a cluster and all but one with a redshift estimate.
-We discuss the calculation of the expected cluster counts as a function of cosmological parameters, the completeness of the sample, and the likelihood construction method.
-Using a relation between mass $M$ and SZ signal $Y$ based on comparison to X-ray measurements, we derive constraints on the power spectrum amplitude $\sigma_8$ and matter density parameter $\Omega_{\mathrm{m}}$ in a flat $\Lambda$CDM model.
-We test the robustness of our estimates and find that possible biases in the $Y$--$M$ relation and the halo mass function appear larger than the statistical uncertainties from the cluster sample.
-Assuming a bias between the X-ray determined mass and the true mass of 20\%, motivated by comparison of the observed mass scaling relations to those from a set of numerical simulations, we find that $\sigma_8(\Omega_{\mathrm{m}}/0.27)^{0.3}=0.78\pm 0.01$, with one-dimensional ranges $\sigma_8=0.77\pm 0.02$ and $\Omega_{\mathrm{m}}=0.29\pm 0.02$.
-The values of the cosmological parameters are degenerate with the mass bias, and it is found that the larger values of $\sigma_8$ and $\Omega_{\mathrm{m}}$ preferred by the \Planck's measurements of the primary CMB anisotropies can be accommodated by a mass bias of about $45\%$.
-Alternatively, consistency with the primary CMB constraints can be achieved by inclusion of processes that suppress power on small scales, such as a component of massive neutrinos.
-We place our results in the context of other determinations of cosmological parameters, and discuss issues that need to be resolved in order to make progress in this field.}
+We discuss the completeness of the sample and our construction of a likelihood analysis.
+Using a relation between mass $M$ and SZ signal $Y$ calibrated to X-ray measurements, we derive constraints on the power spectrum amplitude $\sigma_8$ and matter density parameter $\Omega_{\mathrm{m}}$ in a flat $\Lambda$CDM model.
+We test the robustness of our estimates and find that possible biases in the $Y$--$M$ relation and the halo mass function are larger than the statistical uncertainties from the cluster sample.
+Assuming the X-ray determined mass to be biased low relative to the true mass by between zero and 30\%, motivated by comparison of the observed mass scaling relations to those from a set of numerical simulations, we find that $\sigma_8=0.75\pm 0.03$, $\Omega_{\mathrm{m}}=0.29\pm 0.02$, and $\sigma_8(\Omega_{\mathrm{m}}/0.27)^{0.3} = 0.764 \pm 0.025$.
+The value of $\sigma_8$ is degenerate with the mass bias; if the latter is fixed to a value of 20\% (the central value from numerical simulations) we find $\sigma_8(\Omega_{\mathrm{m}}/0.27)^{0.3}=0.78\pm 0.01$ and a tighter one-dimensional range $\sigma_8=0.77\pm 0.02$.
+We find that the larger values of $\sigma_8$ and $\Omega_{\mathrm{m}}$ preferred by \Planck's measurements of the primary CMB anisotropies can be accommodated by a mass bias of about $40\%$.
+Alternatively, consistency with the primary CMB constraints can be achieved by inclusion of processes that suppress power on small scales relative to the $\Lambda$CDM model, such as a component of massive neutrinos.
+We place our results in the context of other determinations of cosmological parameters, and discuss issues that need to be resolved in order to make further progress in this field.}

 \keywords{cosmological parameters -- large-scale structure of Universe -- Galaxies: clusters: general}